Disfranchisement after the Reconstruction era

 Disfranchisement had far-reaching effects in the United States Congress, where the Democratic Solid South enjoyed "about 25 extra seats in Congress for each decade between 1903 and 1953".
 (Note: Despite the South's excessive representation relative to voting population, the Great Migration resulted in Mississippi losing seats in Congress due to reapportionment following the 1930 and 1950 Censuses, while South Carolina and Alabama also lost Congressional seats after the former Census and Arkansas following the latter.)
 Also, the Democratic dominance in the South meant that southern senators and representatives became entrenched in Congress.
 They favored seniority privileges in Congress, which became the standard by 1920, and Southerners controlled chairmanships of important committees, as well as the leadership of the national Democratic Party.
 During the Great Depression, legislation establishing numerous national social programs were passed without the representation of African Americans, leading to gaps in program coverage and discrimination against them in operations.
 In addition, because black Southerners were not listed on local voter rolls, they were automatically excluded from serving in local courts.
 Juries were all white across the South.

-Political disfranchisement did not end until after the passage of the Voting Rights Act of 1965, which authorized the federal government to monitor voter registration practices and elections where populations were historically underrepresented and to enforce constitutional voting rights.
+The Voting Rights Act of 1965 authorized the federal government to monitor voter registration practices and elections where populations were historically underrepresented and to enforce voting rights.
+The struggle has continued into the 21st century, as shown by numerous court cases, though attempts to restrict voting rights for political advantage have not been confined to the Southern states.
+The gerrymandering of electoral boundaries has continued along partisan lines, often negatively affecting African-American representation in Congress—as was the case in North Carolina, where a gerrymandered map was declared unconstitutional by a federal court in January 2018.
+However, US Supreme Court decisions in 2013 and 2026 weakened major sections of the Voting Rights Act, allowing states to engage in certain forms of voter suppression and gerrymander with fewer restrictions.
+This has prompted numerous Republican-led states to all but eliminate minority congressional representation that aligns with the Democratic Party.
+Felony disenfranchisement has also fueled widespread disfranchisement of African Americans.